Best For

 The Support Layer

-The support layer is the bottom of the mattress and includes a 9.0″ pocketed coil unit, with each coil individually encased in a thin fabric.
+The support layer contains a 9.0″ pocketed coil unit where each coil is individually encased in a thin fabric.

 Product Evolution